opil/documentation/docs/admin/SP/opil_server_sp_gettingStarted.md

 </launch>
 ```
 In this launch files you can set various parameters: **cell_size** defines the fine gridmap for calculating new obstacles (presented as tiny red squares); robot ID as an argument of packages _sending_and_perception_ and _mapupdates_ for having more robots (0,1,2,etc.), and **scan_topic** for defining the topic for the range data.
+There is also a parameter **laser_inverted** to indicate if the laser is mounted upside down on the robot (use value 1), or normally (use value 0).
+The simplest check if laser is setup correctly is to see in rviz if laser readings are aligned with the png map.
+Right now it is implemented that Central SP can handle three robots with ID's 0, 1 and 2.
+If you change the ID of the robot to 1 the topics `/robot_1/newObstacles` and `/robot_1/pose_channel` will be created and visible in OCB.

 To use the changed local_robot_sim.launch uncomment the line in [docker-compose.yml](./opil_server_sp_install.md#dockercomposelocal) under **volumes**:
 ```
             - ./local_robot_sim.launch:/root/catkin_ws/src/localization_and_mapping/sensing_and_perception/local_robot_sim.launch:ro